ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 <Syntax syntax="jsligo">

-The syntax for the functional updates of record in JsLIGO:
+The syntax for the functional updates of records in JsLIGO:

 ```jsligo group=record_update
 type point = {x: int, y: int, z: int}